 DO I NEED PREVIOUS WORK EXPERIENCE TO GET IN?

-Typically, schools require candidates to have an undergraduate and graduate degree for admission to an online doctorate in curriculum and instruction program.
-Candidates may also need to hold a valid teaching or administrative license that could have its own separate work requirements.
-An academic advisor or enrollment counselor can confirm if your online program has a work experience prerequisite.
+Many schools require candidates to hold undergraduate and master's degrees to gain admission into an online doctorate program in curriculum and instruction.
+Candidates may also need to hold a valid teaching or administrative license, which may impose an additional set of requirements.
+An academic adviser or enrollment counselor can confirm whether or not a potential online program requires prior work experience.

 HOW DO I FIND THE RIGHT ONLINE PROGRAM FOR ME?

-The best way to find an online doctorate in curriculum and instruction program is through research.
-Explore schools' websites to learn more about their doctorate programs and course offerings.
-Call the schools' admissions offices and ask to speak with an enrollment counselor or academic advisor.
-They will tell you specific details about the program and help you contact department staff if necessary.
+Applicants should conduct ample research to find the best online doctorate in curriculum and instruction program that matches their academic and career goals.
+Students can explore a school's website to learn more about doctorate programs and course offerings.
+Calling a school's admissions offices to speak with an enrollment counselor or academic adviser can also be helpful; these individuals can provide specific details about a program and help students contact department staff.